zvzz/remote-api-sdk/README.md

   * method - API method to call
   * signature -  SHA1 hash code to sign the request
-  * code - unique nueric sequence for each request
+  * code - unique numeric sequence for each request

 If you plan on using a different security approach, just let us know.